 Bishop for Church of England Says Lord’s Prayer is Problematic

-Hour 2 Wired magazine says owning a home security camera “increases the possibility of racial profiling,” you racist
+Wired magazine says owning home camera “increases possibility of profiling,” you

 Next target of environmentalists: Your tires and brakes